jedijulia/nlp-tourism/README.md

 nlp-tourism
 ===========
-identification of tourism-related tweets using NLTK
+identification of tourism-related tweets using NLTK and scikit-learn